 We are subject to market risk exposure related to changes in interest rates on our indebtedness under our credit agreement.
 The terms of our credit agreement provide for interest on borrowings at a floating rate equal to an alternative base rate (which is equal to the greatest of the prime rate, the Federal Funds effective rate plus 0.5% and 3-month LIBOR plus 1.0%) or LIBOR, in each case plus the applicable margin.
 The applicable margin ranges from 0.5% to 1.50% in the case of the alternative base rate and from 1.50% to 2.50% in the case of LIBOR, in each case depending on the amount of the loan outstanding in relation to the borrowing base.
-We entered into this credit agreement on July 8, 2014, and as of December 31, 2014, we had no outstanding borrowings.
-On September 18, 2014, the last date on which borrowings were outstanding under our credit agreement, such borrowings bore interest at a weighted average rate of 2.16% An increase or decrease of 1% in the interest rate would have a corresponding decrease or increase in our interest expense of approximately \$780,000 based on the \$78.0 million outstanding in the aggregate under our credit agreement on September 18, 2014.
+We entered into this credit agreement on July 8, 2014, and as of June 30, 2015, we had no outstanding borrowings.
+On July 9, 2015, we borrowed \$24.0 million under our credit agreement.
+An increase or decrease of 1% in the interest rate on this outstanding in the aggregate under our credit agreement on July 9, 2015.